voidfill/Glasscord/README.md

 #### Case 2: you already have an `app` folder
 - Make a duplicate copy of the `package.json` file and name it `package.original.json`.

+*You need to name it exactly like this.
+Glasscord will search for that specific filename in order to make your application start*.

 #### Finishing up
 - Place your `glasscord.asar` file inside the `app` folder.
 - Now, your target `package.json` should be extracted.
 Modify it so that its `main` property points to `./glasscord.asar`.